 - Year 3 – 5 and 6 – 7: approximately 250 words;

 - Year 8, 9-10, 11-12: do not exceed 500 words.

 If there is any special reason for someone other than the entrants to edit or type the report this must be acknowledged in the report.
 You must also acknowledge any other assistance that you receive (see Conditions of Entry).

 In presenting your Models & Inventions entry:

 - Special consideration for country schools: Because of the difficulty and possible damage to models and inventions, students may send in a movie of their entry working instead of their actual entry.
-Attach this movie securely to the report with the Identification Label attached.
+Details for online submission will be provided closer to the date.

 Click here to download a PDF copy of the rules for Models & Inventions

 Click here to download a copy of the judging rubric.